apache/pekko-connectors/docs/src/main/paradox/elasticsearch.md

 # Elasticsearch

-The Alpakka Elasticsearch connector provides Akka Streams integration for Elasticsearch.
+The Apache Pekko Connectors Elasticsearch connector provides Akka Streams integration for Elasticsearch.

 For more information about Elasticsearch, please visit the [Elasticsearch documentation](https://www.elastic.co/guide/index.html).